-Figures 3(D and E) highlight how different decision rules affect population attitude simulations, revealing discrepancies linked to Type I and Type II errors (Nisbet et al., 2009).
-A differences between individual and population simulations underscores the importance of micro-level validation in ABM to accurately capture individual heterogeneity.
-Previous models' inaccuracies may stem from insufficient micro-level data, sampling biases and uncalibrated decision rules.
+Figures 3 (D-E) highlight how different decision rules affect population attitude simulations, revealing discrepancies linked to Type I and Type II errors

+(Nisbet, Minger & Yale, 2009).
+Differences between individual and population simulations underscores the importance of micro-level validation in ABM to accurately capture individual heterogeneity.
+Previous models' inaccuracies may stem from insufficient micro-level data, sampling biases, and uncalibrated decision rules.
 Validating decision rules at the micro level ensures that simulated attitudes align with actual attitudes, thereby reducing errors and enhancing ABM accuracy.

-4.3.
-SML-PV validator to evaluate the impact of social interaction parameters on agent-based model performances
+4.3 SML-PV validator to evaluate the impact of social interaction parameters on agent-based model performances

 Social interaction parameters were initially adopted from the AMT data (Krupa et al., 2014) and evaluated through parameter variation experiments to improve model performance.
-Specifically, OR interaction controlling parameters, ORprobability, were selected from a predefined value range to generate various DMRs for agents.
-Applying these rules within an agent-based model produced a dataset of agents' OR interaction features, which SML algorithms analyzed performance patterns and reduce parameter bias.
-This approach allowed for capturing agent heterogeneity in OR interaction features by optimizing model performance.
+Specifically, OR interaction controlling parameters, ORprobability, were selected from a predefined value range to generate various decision-making rules for agents.
+Applying these rules within an agent-based model produced a dataset of agents' OR interaction features, which SML algorithms analysed performance patterns and reduce parameter bias.
+This approach allowed for capturing agent heterogeneity in OR interaction features by optimising model performance.

 A pilot study was first conducted on six sets of ORprobability_i values to evaluate the model's performance under controlled conditions.
 Subsequently, a comprehensive parameter variation experiment using 15,625 sets of ORprobability_i values was conducted to reveal the relationship between OR interaction parameters and model performance.
-The SML-PV was used for validation, applying C5.0, CART and logistic regression algorithms.
+The SML-PV was used for validation, applying C5.0, CART, and logistic regression algorithms.

-Figure 4 visualizes the relationship between OR interaction parameters (ORprobability1, ORprobability4 and ORprobability5) and model performance.
-The G-mean of DMR_LR+OR surpasses that of DMR_LR when ORprobability4 = 0.1395, but was lower when ORprobability5 = 0.0285, with ORprobability1 \in {0.0000, 0.0635, 0.1270} and other ORprobability_i = 0.
-These results suggest
+Figure 4 visualises the relationship between OR interaction parameters $(ORprobability_1, ORprobability_4, ORprobability_5)$ and model performance.
+The G-mean of DMR_LR+OR surpasses that of DMR_LR when $ORprobability_4 = 0.1395$, but was lower when $ORprobability_5 = 0.0285$, with $ORprobability_1 \in \{0.0000, 0.0635, 0.1270\}$ and other $ORprobability_i = 0$.
+These results suggest enhancing DMR_LR+OR G-mean by increasing OR interaction probability, especially for agents who considered buying EVs but refrained.

-FIG. 4.
+Figure 4.
 Parameters variation experiment on ORprobability.